 |---|---|---|

-Nike chooses athletes who shape culture, not just win medals.
+Nike chooses athletes who shape culture, not just athletes who win.

-💬 Nike athletes are brand storytellers, not just endorsers.
+From LeBron James to Serena Williams to newer creators, Nike uses athletes as brand storytellers, not just endorsers.

-Nike’s content style is optimized for today’s attention span.
+Nike’s content is built for modern attention spans.

 | Content Format | Why It Works |